classicfoo/image_resizer/README.md

-# image_resizer
+# Image Resizer and Compressor

-This Python program allows you to resize and compress images to a smaller file size.
-The program takes an input image, resizes it to 150x150 pixels, and compresses it to reduce its file size.
-The output image is saved in the same directory as the original image, with "-min" appended to the filename.
+This Python script resizes and compresses images to a target file size of less than 10KB.
+It takes input images and resizes them to 150x150 pixels while compressing them until the resulting file size is under 10KB.
+The compressed images are saved in the same directory as the original images with "-min" appended to the filenames.

-Features:
-Resize: Images are resized to a fixed size of 150x150 pixels.
-Compression: Images are compressed to reduce file size while maintaining visual quality.
-Input and Output: Input images can be in PNG, JPG, or JPEG format.
-Output images are saved with "-min" appended to the original filename.
+## Requirements:
+Python 3.x
+Pillow library (pip install Pillow)

+## Usage:
-Ease of Use: Simply run the program in the directory containing the images you want to resize and compress.
+Save the provided Python script in the directory containing the images you want to resize and compress.
-How to Use:
-Install Python if you haven't already.
-Install the Pillow library using pip install Pillow.
-Save the provided Python script in the directory containing your images.
 Open a terminal or command prompt and navigate to the directory containing the Python script.

-Run the script using python image_resizer.pyw.
+Run the script by double clicking on image_resizer.pyw

-The resized and compressed images will be saved in the same directory with "-min" appended to their filenames.
+The script will resize and compress all images in the directory, saving the resulting images with "-min" appended to their filenames.

+## Features:
+Image Resizing: Images are resized to 150x150 pixels to reduce dimensions.
+File Compression: Images are compressed to achieve a target file size of less than 10KB.
+Automatic Processing: Simply run the script in the directory containing the images, and it will process all eligible images.

+## Notes:
+Input images can be in PNG, JPG, or JPEG format.
+Output images are saved with "-min" appended to the original filenames.

-Example:
+## Example:
 Suppose you have an image named example.jpg in your directory.
 Running the script will resize and compress the image, saving the result as example-min.jpg.

-Note:
-This program uses the Python Imaging Library (PIL), now known as Pillow, for image processing.
 Feel free to use, modify, and contribute to this project!